simplex-chat/simplex-chat/simplex-messaging.md

 The server must respond with `"ERR AUTH"` to any messages sent after the connection was suspended (see [Error responses](#error-responses)).

-The server must respond `ok` to this command only after all messages related to the connection were delivered.
+The server must respond `ok` to this command if it was successful.

 This command can be sent multiple times (in case transport connection was interrupted and the response was not delivered), the server should still respond `ok` even if the connection is already suspended.

-There is no command to unsuspend the connection.
+There is no command to reactivate the connection.
 Servers must delete suspended connections that were not deleted after some period of time.

 #### Delete connection